 You can take a rafting tour any time between April and October, but it’s best from June onwards.
 In April and May the river fills with spring snow melt and the rapids go up to class 5-, meaning it’s only for experienced rafters.
 From June the rapids go down to level 4 and then 3, meaning it’s suitable for everyone, including kids.

-Rafting tours usually take a half day or a day, depending where you are.
-They often include breakfast, lunch and transport from the coast or Žabljak.
+You can take rafting tours from the coast or drive yourself to Šćepan Polje.
+They usually take a half day or a day, depending where you start from.
+They often include breakfast, lunch and transport.

 Another great way to see the Tara Canyon is at the Đurđevića Tara Bridge.
 A beautiful structure, the bridge stands 172m above the Tara River and connects the two sides of the canyon.